tejukandula9/Ofx-Taboo/DEVELOPMENT.md

 * Issues
     * There appears to be a lag sending things to the client, so the restricted words don't match the actual words
     * Timer uses getElapsedTime but it does not create an accurate timer

+    **Week 3**
+    * Fixed Issues from Week 2
+        * To fix the lag, I sent the actual word and the restricted words as one long string instead of sending the actual word and each restricted word seperately
+        * I used ofResetElapsedTimeCounter() to reset the time at the begenning of each round
+    * Create helper method to parse through a card string to determine actual and restricted words.
+    * Create a helper function that turns the description/guess from the textfield to uppercase before sending it to the sender.
+This helps make it easier to check against the actual words in the card class since they are all uppercase
+    * Create a boolean variable to check when a round is started
+    * Add sounds when a restricted word is used, time is up or someone guessed the correct word